codespin-ai/codespin/README.md

 #### Includes in Prompt Files

-It's quite common requirement to mention a standard set of instructions in all prompt files; such as mentioning coding convetions for a project.
+It's quite a common requirement to mention a standard set of rules in all prompt files; such as mentioning coding convetions for a project.
-To do this, you can define the common prompt text in a file and include this file from other prompts with the `codespin:include:<path>` directive.
+The include directive (`codespin:include:<path>`) let's you write common rules in a file, and include them in prompts as needed.

 For example, if you had a `./codegen/conventions.txt` file: